Composability is currently an Early Access Feature in Alpha status.

 Performing transfers automatically

-Canton also supports automatic transfers for commands performing transactions that use contracts residing on several domains.
-When such a command is submitted, Canton can automatically infer a common domain that the used contracts can be transferred to.
-Once all the used contracts have been transferred into the common domain the transaction is performed on this single domain.
+Canton also supports automatic transfers for commands performing transactions that use contracts residing on several sync domains.
+When such a command is submitted, Canton can automatically infer a common sync domain that the used contracts can be transferred to.
+Once all the used contracts have been transferred into the common sync domain the transaction is performed on this single sync domain.
 However, this simply performs the required transfers followed by the transaction processing as distinct non-atomic steps.

 We can therefore run the above script without specifying any transfers at all, and relying on the automatic transfers.
 Simply delete all the transfer commands from the example above and the example will still run successfully.
 A modified version of the above example that uses automatic transfers instead of manual transfers is given below.